-Only bits 8 through 1 of the temperature register are used in the $T_H$ and $T_L$ comparison since $T_H$ and $T_L$ are 8-bit registers.
-If the measured temperature is lower than or equal to $T_L$ or higher than $T_H$ , an alarm condition exists and an alarm flag is set inside the DS18S20.
+Only bits 11 through 4 of the temperature register are used in the $T_H$ and $T_L$ comparison since $T_H$ and $T_L$ are 8-bit registers.
+If the measured temperature is lower than or equal to $T_L$ or higher than or equal to $T_H$ , an alarm condition exists and an alarm flag is set inside the DS1822.
 This flag is updated after every temperature measurement; therefore, if the alarm condition goes away, the flag will be turned off after the next temperature conversion.

-The master device can check the alarm flag status of all DS18S20s on the bus by issuing an Alarm Search [ECh] command.
-Any DS18S20s with a set alarm flag will respond to the command, so the master can determine exactly which DS18S20s have experienced an alarm condition.
+The master device can check the alarm flag status of all DS1822s on the bus by issuing an Alarm Search [ECh] command.
+Any DS1822s with a set alarm flag will respond to the command, so the master can determine exactly which DS1822s have experienced an alarm condition.
 If an alarm condition exists and the $T_H$ or $T_L$ settings have changed, another temperature conversion should be done to validate the alarm condition.

-POWERING THE DS18S20
+POWERING THE DS1822

-The DS18S20 can be powered by an external supply on the $V{DD}$ pin, or it can operate in "parasite power" mode, which allows the DS18S20 to function without a local external supply.
-Parasite power is very useful for applications that require remote temperature sensing or those with space constraints.
-Figure 1 shows the DS18S20's parasite-power control circuitry, which "steals" power from the 1-Wire bus via the DQ pin when the bus is high.
-The stolen charge powers the DS18S20 while the bus is high, and some of the charge is stored on the parasite power capacitor (CPP) to provide power when the bus is low.
-When the DS18S20 is used in parasite power mode, the VDD pin must be connected to ground.
+The DS1822 can be powered by an external supply on the $V{DD}$ pin, or it can operate in "parasite power" mode, which allows the DS1822 to function without a local external supply.
+Parasite power is very useful for applications that require remote temperature sensing or that are very space constrained.
+Figure 1 shows the DS1822's parasite-power control circuitry, which "steals" power from the 1-Wire bus via the DQ pin when the bus is high.
+The stolen charge powers the DS1822 while the bus is high, and some of the charge is stored on the parasite power capacitor (CPP) to provide power when the bus is low.
+When the DS1822 is used in parasite power mode, the VDD pin must be connected to ground.

-In parasite power mode, the 1-Wire bus and $C{PP}$ can provide sufficient current to the DS18S20 for most operations as long as the specified timing and voltage requirements are met (see the DC Electrical Characteristics).
-However, when the DS18S20 is performing temperature conversions or copying data from the scratchpad memory to EEPROM, the operating current can be as high as 1.5mA.
+In parasite power mode, the 1-Wire bus and $C{PP}$ can provide sufficient current to the DS1822 for most operations as long as the specified timing and voltage requirements are met (refer to the DC ELECTRICAL CHARACTERISTICS and the AC ELECTRICAL CHARACTERISTICS sections of this data sheet).
+However, when the DS1822 is performing temperature conversions or copying data from the scratchpad memory to EEPROM, the operating current can be as high as 1.5mA.
 This current can cause an unacceptable voltage drop across the weak 1-Wire pullup resistor and is more current than can be supplied by $C{PP}$ .
-To assure that the DS18S20 has sufficient supply current, it is necessary to provide a strong pullup on the 1-Wire bus whenever temperature conversions are taking place or data is being copied from the scratchpad to EEPROM.
+To assure that the DS1822 has sufficient supply current, it is necessary to provide a strong pullup on the 1-Wire bus whenever temperature conversions are taking place or data is being copied from the scratchpad to EEPROM.
 This can be accomplished by using a MOSFET to pull the bus directly to the rail as shown in Figure 4.
-The 1-Wire bus must be switched to the strong pullup within 10μs (max) after a Convert T [44h] or Copy Scratchpad [48h] command is issued, and the bus must be held high by the pullup for the duration of the conversion ( $t{CONV}$ ) or data transfer ( $t{WR} = 10$ ms).
+The 1-Wire bus must be switched to the strong pullup within $10\mu s$ (max) after a Convert T [44h] or Copy Scratchpad [48h] command is issued, and the bus must be held high by the pullup for the duration of the conversion ( $t{conv}$ ) or data transfer ( $t{wr} = 10ms$ ).
 No other activity can take place on the 1-Wire bus while the pullup is enabled.

-The DS18S20 can also be powered by the conventional method of connecting an external power supply to the $V{DD}$ pin, as shown in Figure 5.
+The DS1822 can also be powered by the conventional method of connecting an external power supply to the $V{DD}$ pin, as shown in Figure 5.
 The advantage of this method is that the MOSFET pullup is not required, and the 1-Wire bus is free to carry other traffic during the temperature conversion time.